albendz/albendz-code-share/site/content/blog/ai/ai_dev_trends_25.md

 - Are we using AI models and tools that have been reviewed by security and legal teams?

 When it comes to these rigorous processes, organizations need to consider the balance of speed and quality.
 If you make it too hard to use AI solutions in products or development, developers will find ways to use it anyway - now it's [*shadow AI.*](https://www.ibm.com/think/topics/shadow-ai) This means organizations need to think carefully about when these governance reviews are really needed and create fast-tracks for low-risk usecase.

+**The speakers and talks that inspired this topic:**

+* "AI Governance That Doesn't Suck: Fair, Flexible & Actually Effective" by [Shelby Tallent](https://www.linkedin.com/in/shetallent/)
+* "AI Responsibility: Culture Shift or Compliance Checklist?" by [Barbara Pender](https://www.linkedin.com/in/barbarapenderai)
+* "Smart, Safe, Scalable: Building AI-Powered Products That Last" by [Rachel Ramaswamy](https://www.linkedin.com/in/rachel-bogan/)

 ### Final Thoughts